-First Quarterly Report Contents
+Second Quarterly Report Contents

-Following the February 2023 site visit, the University of Redlands leadership, faculty, and staff met to discuss the stipulations; their first quarterly report contains the actions taken and those planned in addressing each of the stipulations.
-The report was received on July 3, 2022 and is available here: University of Redlands First Quarterly Report to Address Stipulations.
-The linked report includes the institution's response to the stipulations with actions taken and links to evidence that supports the action.
+Following the February 2023 site visit, the University of Redlands leadership, faculty, and staff met to discuss the stipulations and continues to do so.
+Their first quarterly report contained actions both taken and those planned to address each of the stipulations.
+The second quarterly report continues to provide evidence and narrative around new and continuing activities to address stipulations from the site visit.
+It is available here: University of Redlands First Quarterly Report to Address Stipulations.
+The linked report includes the institution's responses to the stipulations with actions taken and links to evidence that supports the action.
 A summary of the report can be found below.